gelatodigital/gelato-raas-aa-master/README.md

 The packages `zkatana-gelato-account-abstraction-kit`, `zkatana-gelato-relay-kit` implement under the hood the custom packages `zkatana-gelato-protocol-kit` and ` zkatana-gelato-safe-deployments`

 We have prepared two starter kits to get up and running.
-One with a React UI implementation and the secong with a backend implementation
+One with a React UI implementation and the second with a backend implementation

 ## AA UI Starter Kit